wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

 >The body and the mind are only symptoms of ignorance, of misapprehension.
-Behave as if you were pure awareness, bodiless and mindless, spaceless and timeless, beyond ‘where’ and ‘when’ and ‘how’.
+Behave as if you were pure awareness, bodiless and mindless, spaceless and timeless, beyond “where” and “when” and “how”.
 Dwell on it, think of it, learn to accept its reality.

 **Questioner:**&ensp;One day, we were discussing <span